Searching for Gravity Without a Metric: Introduction and Summary

-This paper will be organized as follows.
+This paper is organized as follows.
 In section \ref{sec2} we will give a brief review of the result detailed in \cite{Tomboulis:2011qh}.
 In section \ref{sec3}, we will use an infinite dimensional spinor representation of $GL(d,\mathbb{R})$ to construct an affine invariant Dirac action in any dimension $d$.
 This spinor representation affords an order operator which if nonzero can spell the breakdown of affine invariance down to its Lorentz subgroup.
 In this construction, we will find it useful to embed our $GL(d,\mathbb{R})$ representation within $SL(d+1,\mathbb{R})$, so that an affine generalization of the gamma matrix $\Gamma^{\mu}$ exists.
-In section \ref{sec4}, we will restrict ourselves to $d=3$, since spinor representations of $SL(n,\mathbb{R})$ have only been written down in exact detail for $n\leq 4$ \cite{Sijacki:1986af}, and so we give an explicit construction of the action in this case.
-In section \ref{sec5}, we will introduce interactions, and discuss various obstacles in studying the symmetry breaking in this theory.
+In section \ref{sec4}, we restrict ourselves to $d=3$ essentially for technical reasons explained in the text, i.e., spinor representations of $SL(n,\mathbb{R})$ have only been written down in exact detail for $n\leq 4$ \cite{Sijacki:1986af}, and so we give an explicit construction of the action in this case.
+In section \ref{sec5}, we will show how to introduce interactions, which is of course necessary for the goal of studying spontaneous symmetry breaking.
+Section \ref{sec6} contains our conclusions.